oceanByte/chainlink-education/src/api/src/shared/course/courses/solidityIntroduction/Chapters/Chapter-6/course.md

   </div>
 </ContentWrapp> -->

-In the last activity we created a variable called “myFavoriteNumber” of type uint, but what if we want to actually store a value in that variable?
-That’s what the equal sign ( = ) “assignment” operator is for.
-In programming an operator is a symbol that represents an action or process.
-In the case of the assignment operator whatever is to the left of the equals sign is being assigned the value of whatever is on the right of the equal sign.
-For instance if we had:
+In the last activity, we created a variable called “myFavoriteNumber” of type uint, but what if we want to store a value in that variable?
+The equal sign ( = ) “assignment” operator is for that.
+In programming, an operator is a symbol that represents an action or process.
+In the case of the assignment operator, whatever is to the left of the equal sign is assigned the value of whatever is on the right.
+For instance, if we had:

 <Highlight class="language-javascript">
 uint myFavNum;